 Each hair grows from the root outward in a cycle of rapid growth called anagen; shrinkage called catagen in which the root detaches from the follicle, and a resting period termed telogen.
 Old loose hairs in the telogen phase are pushed out—called shedding—by new hairs as the anagen cycle begins.
 Shed fur is composed of telogen hairs.

 A single human hair may grow for up to six years before being shed and replaced by a new one.
 The growth cycle of your puppy’s hair is much shorter and more synchronized, which accounts for the massive shed.
-Fur growth cycle averages about 130 days, though this varies from breed to breed.
+Fur growth cycles can average from breed to breed.
 The exception is the so-called "non-shedding" breeds like the Poodle and some terriers, whose coats actually grow for several years before being replaced.

 Whiskers are the thick, long, wire-like hairs that protrude from the dog's face.
 Also called vibrissae or sinus hairs, whiskers are specialized hairs that are long, supple and thick; they may also appear as groupings of short stiff bristles.